-- Communicate to the class teacher/ASF teachers/SENDCO the progress of support/ interventions - Support examination preparation - members of the Disability Resource Base support students with mobility/physical/ personal care needs
+- Communicate to the class teacher/ Inclusion teachers/SENDCO the progress of support/ interventions - Support examination preparation

-8. How we Identify, Assess and Plan Support for Students with an Additional Need
+8. How We Identify, Assess & Plan Support for Students with an Additional Need

 - At Hampstead School, we gather data from feeder schools and conduct baseline standardised assessments for each pupil. - We cater for students with different learning needs through careful assessment and planning. - We conduct regular learning walks to monitor progress and evaluate interventions/provision - We record all pupils' progress as part of our monitoring and assessment practices.
 These include observations and data tracking. - The Assess-Plan-Do-Review process permits us to evaluate the effectiveness of support - The Provision Map outlines SEND provision - The SENDCO reports to the Leadership Team through planning meetings with the Line Manager and Link Governor. - When the student no longer meets the Camden Criteria for SEND (see Camden website) and the learning gap is closed, parents will be informed, and the student will be removed from the additional needs list and placed on a monitoring grid. - If the pupil fails to make adequate progress, the SENDCO may seek specialist advice and/or assessment.
 For a small minority of pupils this may eventually lead to a Local Authority EHCP statutory assessment.
 The process of which will take up to 20 weeks from start to completion.
 The decision to pursue an EHCP assessment can be a home or school decision; a student of 16 years can also request an assessment.
 However, Intervention and support must be proven to have been purposeful, relevant and sustained over of a period of at least 2 assess-plan-do-review cycles, and the need of the student must be severe, complex and long-standing. - The school takes great care over the identification and assessment of students whose first language is not English.
 We do not assume that lack of progress in English means that a child has a specific learning need.
 However, we are aware that for some students, slow progress may be a result of a hidden educational need.